 Tips for making Instant Pot Biscuits and Gravy

-Store leftoveer sausage gravy in an air-tight container in the refridgerator for 3-4 days.
+Store leftover sausage gravy in an air-tight container in the refrigerator for 3-4 days.
 Once ready to re-serve, heat until warm in the microwave.
 If needed, add a little bit of milk to loosen the gravy up a bit.

 Ground breakfast sausage is made of pork and usually has fennel, sage, and thyme in it.
 Some grocery stores sell ground breakfast sausage in bulk at the meat counter.
 You can buy as little or as much as you would like at a time.
 If you don't have ground breakfast sausage, you can use the premade sausage links and remove the casing or the uncooked sausage patties, but the uncased bulk sausage is so much easier!